10 Days in Yucatan Backpacking Route (+ Map)

 El Castillo, Chichen Itza

-Day 3 – Day trip from Valladolid to Las Coloradas, Rio Lagartos, and Ek Balam
+Day 3 – Day Trip Las Coloradas, Rio Lagartos, and Ek Balam

 Picture of the pink lakes of Las Coloradas